ArdanaCLM/ardana-dev-tools/README.md

 top of the `lib/ardana_vagrant_helper.rb` file.

-For example if you wanted to increase the memory or cpus of the controller node in the `demo` input model, which is associated with the `LITE-CONTROLLER-ROLE` role, you would need to modify the entry in the `lib/ardana_vagrant_helper.rb` `VM_MEMORY` or `VM_CPU` tables for the LITECONTROL_NODE to the desired values.
+For example if you wanted to increase the memory or cpus of the controller node in the `std-min` input model, which is associated with the `STD-CONTROLLER-ROLE` role, you would need to modify the entry in the `lib/ardana_vagrant_helper.rb` `VM_MEMORY` or `VM_CPU` tables for the STD_CTRL_NODE to the desired values.

-However since the same role names may be used by multiple models, e.g.
-`deployerincloude-lite` uses the same node role names as `demo`, such changes, if made permanently, may have side effects.
+However since the same role names may be used by multiple models, e.g. the `dac-*` and many of the `std-*` models use the same node role names as `std-min`, such changes, if made permanently, may have side effects.

 However it is now possible to specify role specific hardware config settings in the input model `servers.yml` file, in a `ci_settings`